Four factors have contributed to the consensus opinion that early sources dated John’s apocalyptic vision late in Domitian’s reign:

 iv.
 Citing Dependent Sources as Independent Ones

-Lastly, sometimes writers are cited as evidence for the late date who were dependent upon Eusebius’s Church History for their dating of John’s exile (Jerome, Ambrosiaster, Severus, and, via Jerome, Bede), as though they were independent witnesses to the late date.
+Lastly, sometimes writers are cited as evidence for the late date who were dependent upon Eusebius’s Church History for their dating of John’s exile (Jerome, Ambrosiaster, Severus, and, via Jerome, Bede).

 See also the summary of my book’s chapter on the question: Patristic Evidence for the Early Dating of Revelation